-Once you have gained admission to the course you must login to the UEL direct page using your student username which will be your UEL ID number and password and complete the on-line enrolment.
-Ain Shams University - faculty of engineering (ASU - FoE) will assist and ensure that you complete your online enrolment task promptly.
-UEL Direct is available at https://www.uel.ac.uk/students (click on 'new students')
+Once you have gained admission to the programme you must login to the UEL direct page using your student username which will be your UEL ID number and password and complete the on-line enrolment.
+ASU-FoE will assist and ensure that you

-For general enquiries concerning enrolment, you must contact your local Student Support/Administrative Office for guidance in the first instance and then if you are advised to contact UEL, please send an e-mail to the UEL Academic and Employer Partnerships Office at apo@uel.ac.uk.
+For general enquiries concerning enrolment, you must contact your local Student Support/Administrative Office for guidance in the first instance and then if you are advised to contact UEL, please send an e-mail to the UEL Academic and Employers Partnerships Office atapo@uel.ac.uk.